harrycresswell/harry/content/writing/masking-email.md

 As soon as the valuation process was complete, I turned off the aliases I had set up for each agent.
 Now, I no longer receive the constant flow of emails about properties for sale in my area.

-Of course, this wouldn’t be possible if I provided my private email address.
-Then I’d have to unsubscribe from each mailing lists, one by one.
+Of course, this wouldn’t be possible if I had given these agents my private email address.
+If I had, I’d have to unsubscribe from each mailing lists, one by one.
 Not much fun.

-But, it’s possible to do this without a custom domain, too.
+But, it’s also possible to do this without a custom domain.
 You can personalise a forwarding address using SimpleLogin’s default domain names.
 For example, harrycresswell.vv6j9@aleeas.com achieves the same results.

 Notice the random string of letters and numbers before the @ sign.
 This creates a unique address.
 Meaning you can create as many personalised addresses as you like.